selwynpolit/d9book/book/forms.md

 return $ajax_response;
 ```

-In a non-ajax form, to redirect to the cart url, we would just use
+In a non-ajax form, to redirect to the cart url, use `setRedirectUrl` like this:
-something like this:

 ```php
 $form_state->setRedirectUrl($cartUrl);